daisukelab/ml-sound-classifier/README.md

 ## Future works

-- Example: Training your dataset
+- Documenting some more detail of training your dataset